bmc/ebook/README.md

 - If you want to include an author biography, just create `author.md`.

 - If you need a references (bibliography) section, create `references.yaml`, as described below.
-If you don't need a bibliography section, just delete the provided sample `references.yaml`.
+See the provided sample `references.yaml` as an example.

 **NOTE**: There's currently no support for generating an index.